VisualFP/docs/SA/design_concept/content/design/design_iteration_2_decisions_application.typ

 2. A value of type
    $B_1 arrow.r ... arrow.r B_n arrow.r A_1 arrow.r ... arrow.r A_n$
    is inserted into the type hole,
-3. #[The editor resolves the curried function into it's nested values and matches the ending values $A_1 arrow.r ... arrow.r A_n$ with the expected type of the hole.
+3. #[The editor resolves the curried function into its nested values and matches the ending values $A_1 arrow.r ... arrow.r A_n$ with the expected type of the hole.